 - 72 300-level ANTH or ARCH points

 - May not be credited together with ANTH411 passed in 2002-2004.

 - Paper Structure

-Virtual seminars will be conducted once a fortnight via Zoom; a number of small-scale research and/or writing tasks will be completed and lodged via Blackboard and also used as a basis for class discussion.
+Seminars will be conducted once a fortnight; a number of small-scale research and/or reflexive writing tasks will be completed and lodged via Blackboard through the year, to assist in developing understanding, and also to be used as a basis for class discussion.